HongThaiPham/HongThaiPham.github.io/_posts/2019-03-13-creating-a-real-time-chat-api-with-node-express-socket-io-and-mongodb.md

 image: real-time-chat-api-1.jpg
 ---

-# Creating a Real Time Chat API with Node, Express, Socket.io, and MongoDB

 In my last post, I broke down creating an API with JWT authentication.
 In this post, we are going to set up the server-side work for a real time chat system.
 We will be using Node, Express, Socket.io, and MongoDB to make it happen.

 We are going to build a threaded chat/instant messaging system, much like Facebook Messenger or Google Hangouts.
 Every message sent will belong to a conversation.